mAarnos/Serkr/README.md

 ## Usage

 Serkr analyzes problems files in the TPTP format.
-Some (mostly easy, and only CNF) example problems can be found, unsurprisingly, in the folder 'examples'.
+Some (mostly easy and CNF) example problems can be found, unsurprisingly, in the folder 'examples'.
 More information on TPTP can be found at http://www.cs.miami.edu/~tptp/.

 Typical usage might be something like this: